Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Search criteria can include:

-- Entity type
+- Object type
 - Text filter
 - Applicable attribute names

-Clicking on an entity type will display all associated entities in the results list.
+Clicking on an object type will display all associated entities in the results list.

 With the search field, after you enter text, press return to apply the text entered as a filter.

-Use the "Filter By" selections to choose attribute values of an entity to filter.
+Use the "Filter By" selections to choose attribute values of an object to filter.

 To remove a filter, simply click the "X" next to the filter attribute.